najoshi/nik-presents/README.md

     cd /home/pi
     git clone https://github.com/najoshi/nik-presents.git

 Find the directory that your external hard drive mounted to.
 Mine is "/media/pi/Seagate\ Expansion\ Drive", but yours may be different.
 Create a directory called "media" on the drive.
 This is where your pictures and videos will be kept.
 See below for instructions on how to structure the directories, convert the media so that it can be shown on the monitor, choose the media you want, and create a JSON file for the tracks.
 Once you have your media and JSON file, update the "nikwrapper.sh" script to reflect those.
 The "--mediadir" option only needs the path up to your "media" directory.
-I.e., my media directory is "/media/pi/Seagate\ Expansion\ Drive/media", but the directory for the "--mediadir" option is "/media/pi/Seagate\ Expansion\ Drive".
+I.e., my media directory is "/media/pi/Seagate\ Expansion\ Drive/media", but the directory for the "--mediadir" option is "/media/pi/Seagate\ Expansion\ Drive". nik-presents has the following options:

+    usage: nik_presents_pi3.py [-h] --jsonfile JSONFILE --mediadir MEDIADIR [--timeout TIMEOUT] [--duration DURATION]
+                           [--verbose]

+    optional arguments:
+      -h, --help           show this help message and exit --jsonfile JSONFILE  JSON file with tracks.
+      --mediadir MEDIADIR  Root directory for media.
+      --timeout TIMEOUT    Number of seconds for PIR timeout (Default 120).
+      --duration DURATION  Number of seconds images are shown (Default 8).
+      --verbose            Informational output to STDOUT.

 **9\.** The final step is to make nik-presents automatically start on boot and to hide the mouse cursor.
 Make sure to test out nik-presents on the command-line using your media files before doing this step (See below).
 Open the Raspberry Pi Configuration editor and under "Display", disable screen blanking.
 Go to the "/home/pi/.config/lxsession/LXDE-pi/" directory.
 If it does not exist, create it.

     cd /home/pi/.config/lxsession/LXDE-pi/

 In this directory, there should be a file called "autostart".
 If it doesn't exist, create it.
-Change the file so it looks like this:
+Change the file so the contents look like this:

 > @lxpanel --profile LXDE-pi
 >